Dragons and the Art of Letting Go

 By Sarah Longwell

 It didn’t seem too much to ask, but what do I know?
 Why couldn’t my kid realize how cute he’d look in this outfit a friend had sent, complete with a clip-on tie and sweater vest?
-As I engaged in a gentle, slow-motion wrestling match with my two and a half year old son, I reflected on that age-old parenting advice, “Choose your battles.”
+As I engaged in a gentle, slow-motion wrestling match with my two and a half year old son and a tiny sweater, I reflected on that age-old parenting advice, “Choose your battles.”
 I could not for the life of me figure out why I had chosen this particular battle.
 After all, for a parent of two kids under the age of three, I was spending a disproportionate amount of my precious time negotiating with my kid about his apparel.
 My highly logical checklist of talking points included weather forecasts, complementary colors, the context of the day’s planned activities, and my opinions on toddler fashion aesthetics.
 None of this made it any easier to convince Jack to put his adorably squishy arms through the tiny holes of that sweater vest.
 In a flash of inspiration, I gave up.

-I felt a sense of freedom wash over me as I announced to Jack that, from now on, he was completely in charge of selecting his clothes for the day and putting them on his body.
+I felt a sense of freedom wash over me as I told Jack that, from now on, he was completely in charge of selecting his clothes for the day and putting them on his body.
 I would only help if he asked me to.
 I mentioned that I hoped he’d wear a coat when it was cold or rainy, but otherwise he was pretty much on his own.
 I watched the gears turning in his head for a few minutes before he asked me, “Anything I want?”
 Yep, Buster.
 It’s all on you.